mfranzke/datalist-polyfill/README.md

 You'd like to set a title-Attribute on the datalist HTML tag, as this would get used as label for the first, disabled entry within the polyfilling select.

 ### dynamic HTML (or DHTML, if you like to be a little bit nostalgic)
-In case that you'd like to dynamically add or modify / build your HTML code, you're even also fine with this polyfill, as it's built with event delegation that makes your UI work with a glance - no function to call after DOM manipulation or something similar.
+In case that you'd like to dynamically add or modify / create your HTML code, you're even also good to go with this polyfill, as it's based on event delegation that makes your UI work with a glance - no function to call after DOM manipulation or something similar.

-### Changes to the available options
+### Changes to the available `option`s
 If you'd like to make a change to the integrated list of `<option>` elements, feel free to either remove or add them right away - the list would get generated on the fly after the user typed in something into the input field, so I've even also got you covered on this.

 You could even also disable `<option>` elements by the disabled attribute if necessary.